marku1a/Anime-API/README.md

 5. Fill the MongoDB Anime collection with Anime.json file from Data folder
 6. Run the application: `java -jar target/anime-0.0.1-SNAPSHOT.jar`

-Using Docker:
-1. Clone Anime-API and Bingeworthy.anime and put them in same folder
-2. Using CMD navigate to Anime-API folder - `cd path/to/your/Anime-API`
-3. Use Docker Compose to build the images and run the containers - `docker compose up`
-4. Don't forget to fill MongoDB Anime collection with Anime.json file from Data folder

 ## API Endpoints
 - **GET /api/v1/anime**: Retrieve all anime.